FurryWulfz/chrono_trigger/100_glitchless.md

 | Chrono     | Attack    | Nizbel |

 > Use Lightning again when Nizbel releases electrocution energy
-> Chrono uses Tonic on Ayla afterwards
+> Chrono heals himself and Ayla afterwards
-> If you crit with Ayla twice, you will two cycle

 Head back to Mystic Mountain to return to the End of Time